Enooyaq Sudlovenick

 Enooyaq Sudlovenick (born c.
 1992) is an Inuk Canadian marine biologist.
 She was a recipient of the 2021 Weston Family Awards in Northern Research for her research into the health of marine animals of the Arctic.

-Biography

 Early life

 Sudlovenick was born in Iqaluit c.
 1992.
 Her great-grandfather on her mother's side was a German whaler while her other maternal ancestors were North Baffin Inuit in an area ranging from modern-day Pond Inlet to Somerset Island and as far as Taloyoak on the mainland.
 Her father's ancestors were Inuit from Inukjuaq in Nunavik.

 She grew up in Iqaluit and Pond Inlet on Baffin Island, and as a child ventured with her parents into the waters of Nunavut to examine marine life including sea angels, northern krill, and eels.

 Education

 Sudlovenick worked at a summer student job with the Canadian Wildlife Service on Prince Leopold Island, and was inspired by a pod of narwhals to pursue marine ecology over terrestrial ecology.

 Sudlovenick earned a Bachelor of Science in marine and freshwater biology from the University of Guelph.
 She then earned a Masters of Science in veterinary medicine, pathology and microbiology at the University of Prince Edward Island before returning to Iqaluit.
 Her thesis was on health in ringed seals collected by Inuit hunters for food, looking for the presence of antibodies of five parasites: trichinella, brucella, leptospira, erysipelas and toxoplasma.
 She also studied Arctic char and beluga whales.

 As of 2021, Sudlovenick has been working on a PhD at the University of Manitoba, and is the president of the ArcticNet Student Association.